CS639-Data-Management-for-Data-Science/s25/p2/README.md

 Github Classroom Link: [https://classroom.github.com/a/wDvKEbCR) (group assignment)

+## Clarifications/fixes
+[2/26 8:48pm] Students should download the two geojson files mentioned in Section 4.

 ## :telescope: Overview

 In this project, you'll perform basic and advanced analysis of the `sample_mflix` database using MongoDB Query Language (MQL).